-Nurit Hirsch (Rosenfeld) is one of the most prolific and varied songwriters of contemporary Israeli song.
-Born in Tel Aviv in 1942 to Hillel and Leah Hirsch, she graduated from the Rubin Academy of Music, where she studied piano with Alexander Buch, composition with Mordechai Seter and Yeheskiel Braun (both Israel Prize laureates) and jazz with Professor Zvi Keren.
+Nurit Hirsch (Rosenfeld) is one of the most prolific and varied writers of contemporary Israeli song.
+Born in Tel Aviv on August 13, 1942, to Hillel and Leah Hirsch, she graduated from the Rubin Academy of Music, where she studied piano with Alexander Buch, composition with Mordechai Seter and Yeheskiel Braun (both Israel Prize laureates), and jazz with Professor Zvi Keren.
 She also studied orchestration with Noam Sharif and conducting with Laslo Roth.
-She continued her studies at UCLA, where she took courses in music for films, contemporary music and electronic music.
+She continued her studies at UCLA, where she took courses in music for films, contemporary music, and electronic music.
 In New York she studied composition with Norman Dello Joio.

 Hirsch’s music is fairly diversified.
-In addition to the songs and popular works which she composed for some of the finest vocalists, for troupes both military and civilian and for various vocal combinations—duos, trios and quartets—and in addition to the musical arrangements she composed for many of them, she composed the music for fourteen films, including Ha-Shoter Azulay (The Policeman Azulay), Immi ha-Generalit (My Mother, the General) and Lupo.
-She also composed a number of musicals, such as Sallah Shabbati (which ran for four hundred performances), music for television series which became popular hits countrywide (Parpar Nehmad [Pretty Butterfly], Krovim Krovim [Relatives, Relatives], Ha-Bayit shel Fistuk [Fistuk’s House], Barba’abba, etc.).
+In addition to the songs and popular works she has composed for some of the finest vocalists, for both military and civilian troupes, and for various vocal combinations—duos, trios, and quartets—and in addition to her many musical arrangements, she composed the music for fourteen films, including Ha-Shoter Azulay (The Policeman Azulay, which won the Golden Globe Award for Best Foreign Film in 1972; her song “Ballad for the Policeman Azoulay” was awarded “the best song of all time in the Israeli film category” by the Israeli Film Academy), Immi ha-Generalit (My Mother, the General), and Lupo.
+She also composed a number of musicals, such as Sallah Shabbati (which ran for four hundred performances), music for television series that became popular hits countrywide (Parpar Nehmad [Pretty Butterfly], Krovim Krovim [Relatives, Relatives], Ha-Bayit shel Fistuk [Fistuk’s House], Barba’abba, and others).

 In 1992 Hirsch began composing numerous children’s songs.
 Together with lyricist Mikhal Hazon, she produced a video entitled Dig Dig Doog, which sold in hundreds of thousands of copies.
 This success led to a second video for children, Pim Pam Po (1999), which contained songs based on fairy tales, with actor Tuvya Zafir performing.

-Hirsch had two children by her ex-husband, Yoram Rosenfeld.
-Both are musicians; her son Danny is an instrumentalist, while her daughter Ruthi is a singer of classical music.
+Hirsch has two children with her ex-husband, Yoram Rosenfeld.
+Both are musicians: her son Danny is an instrumentalist, while her daughter Ruthi is a singer of classical music.